otto-de/api-guidelines/api-guidelines/rest/resources/naming-conventions/rules/must-stick-to-conventional-query-parameters.md

 ---
-type: MUST
 id: R000049
 ---

-# stick to conventional query parameters
+# MUST stick to conventional query parameters

 To provide clients with a consistent API, the following query parameters must be used instead of introducing custom parameters for the same functionality.